approvers/is_odd_api/README_EN.md

 [Japanese](./README.md) ｜ [English](./README_EN.md)

-This API can determine even and odd numbers of Arabic numerals, double-byte Arabic numerals, Roman numerals, and Chinese numerals up to 1,000,000.
+This API can determine even and odd numbers of Arabic numerals, full-width Arabic numerals, Roman numerals, and Chinese numerals up to 1,000,000.

 [Check the site for details.](https://isoddapi.studio.site/)